Crystal-SDS/controller/doc/api_specification_storlets.md

 ## Upload a Dependency

 An application can upload a Dependency data by issuing an HTTP PUT request.
-The application needs to provide the Dependency data like a binary file in the body content of the request.
+The application needs to provide the dependency data like  a QueryDicct with a single key 'file' containing the upload file.
+**media_type:** `multipart/form-data`

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
-The URL is **/storlets/dependencies/:dependency_id/data.**
+The URL that represents the filter data resource.
+The URL is **/filters/dependencies/:dependency_id/data.**

 #### Method
 PUT